pranjal7781/Spam_Shield/README.md

-# SpamShield
+# 📧 SpamShield
-Description: College project to detect spam mails
+Description: 🎓Project to detect spam mails

 How to run this project
 1) Open terminal or command prompt.